openwdl/wdl/README.md

   format-ansi: reformat source code and colorize for the terminal
   format-html: reformat source code and add HTML span tags replace <task[:version]> <new task:version>: replace a task/version with a different task/version
+  tasks: return 1 line in the format <task:version> for each unique <task:version> pair
 ```

 CLI Examples